orbtl-ai/ml-md-api/README.md

 # ML/MD API User Guide

-## Install the app (Tested on Windows and Linux.
-Not tested on Mac.)
+## Install the app
+Tested on Windows and Linux.
+Not tested on Mac, but assumed to work.

 This application is installed using [Docker](https://www.docker.com/). **Docker allows us to install the entire app in three easy steps.** These steps will work on a personal laptop, a high-powered cloud computing cluster, and anywhere in between!